-The Problem Much like the Red Victorian project, Ashley Proctor wanted to build a coworking and artists’ studio space in a former gym.
+The Problem Creative Blueprint is an artists’ community started in Toronto.
+Ashley Proctor, the founder of Creative Blueprint, wanted to build a coworking and artists’ studio space in a former gym.
 She had a limited budget and the intention of keeping overhead low to keep the space affordable for artists in the increasingly unaffordable Capitol Hill District of Seattle.

 My Role While my business partner focused on technology infrastructure, I developed a simple layout design that maximized the opportunities for public interaction and private reflection.
 Because the space also functioned as a fixture in the public for workshops, events and gallery shows, the design focused on maximum flexibility with visual emphasis on presentation of artists’ work and the shared space as a focal point.